wonkodv/bomberhans2/readme.md

 TODOS
 ------

-*   Make hans walk in the middle of the isle, isle width = 0.1 cell
+*   Make Hans walk in the middle of the isle, isle width = 0.1 cell
+*  Game Mode Destroy other's start point to win ?

 Client Server synchronization
 -----------------------------